-Join Aaron F. Ross for an in-depth discussion in this video Moving the center of mass, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Moving the center of mass, part of Maya Dynamics: Creating Simulations (2012).

 Let's look at center of mass.…Center of mass is kind of like a pivot point, in as much as it's the point…around which Transforms are calculated.…For ordinary animation hierarchy, the pivot point is the location around which…that object will move, rotate, and scale.…For dynamic objects, the center of mass serves the same function.…It's basically the balance point around which an object will revolve and move.…I haven't changed the center of mass for any of the objects in my…simulation just yet.…